Naito27/IFX/README.md

 # qiro
 Quantum-Informed Recursive Optimization Algorithms.
-Original Author: Judi I only modify the cost to implement some new features.
+Original Author: Judi

+I only modify the cost to implement some new features.
+This is a newer version than the one in my IFX public folder since it has pennylane simulator.

 Contains most of the code; stuff to be added: parallel tempering, simulated annealing.

 ### Installation